How Salesforce’s Tableau acquisition will impact IT

 At Constellation Research, Henschen is looking for confirmation that Salesforce will continue to support Tableau’s existing software deployment models.

-“Those interested in cloud deployment will want to hear, post-merger, that the multicloud strategy will continue, and it likely will, given that Salesforce is also partnered with both AWS and Google,” he says.
+“Those interested in cloud deployment will want to hear, post-merger, that the multi-cloud strategy will continue, and it likely will, given that Salesforce is also partnered with both AWS and Google,” he says.

 On-premises Tableau users will also be looking for reassurance, Henschen says: “It would help if Salesforce moderated its ‘no software’ hyperbole and, like AWS and other cloud players, made more accommodations for hybrid deployment.”